 Board Responsibilities.
 The Board oversees the management and operations of the Trust.
 Like all mutual funds, the day-to-day management and operation of the Trust is the responsibility of the various service providers to the Trust, such as the Adviser, the Sub-Adviser, the Distributor, the Administrator, the Custodian, and the Transfer Agent, each of whom is discussed in greater detail in this Statement of Additional Information.
 The Board has appointed various senior employees of the Administrator as officers of the Trust, with responsibility to monitor and report to the Board on the Trust's operations.
 In conducting this oversight, the Board receives regular reports from these officers and the service providers.
 For example, the Treasurer reports as to financial reporting matters and the President reports as to matters relating to the Trust's operations.
 In addition, the Adviser provides regular reports on the investment strategy and performance of the Funds.
-The Board has appointed a Chief Compliance Officer who administers the Trust's compliance program and regularly reports to the Board's review of recent operations.
+The Board has appointed a Chief Compliance Officer who administers the Trust's compliance program and regularly reports to the Board as to compliance matters.
+These reports are provided as part of formal "Board Meetings" which are typically held quarterly, in person, and involve the Board's review of recent operations.
 In addition, various members of the Board also meet with management in less formal settings, between formal "Board Meetings," to discuss various topics.
 In all cases, however, the role of the Board and of any individual Trustee is one of oversight and not of management of the day-to-day affairs of the Trust and its oversight role does not make the Board a guarantor of the Trust's investments, operations or activities.